YRoghi/yroghi.github.io/_posts/2021-11-29-Starting-A-New-Project.md

 subtitle: Consistency is key
 ---

-With work winding down towards the holidays, its that time of year to pick up a new passion project so as to not get bored during my well earned month long vacation.
-A few ideas have been suggested, but I have decided to start with an old project that never really got off the ground.
+With work winding down towards the holidays, its that time of year to pick up a new passion project so as to not get bored during my well earnt month long vacation.
+A few ideas have been tossed around, but I have decided to start with an old project that never really got off the ground.
 The project (as of yet) doesn't really have a name or a clear direction, but it does have a clear purpose.
 An emotional and creative outlet for me to express my thoughts and feelings in a way pen to paper seems to lack.
 So far, a script/concept has been written, but I have yet to start writing the actual content.
 Primitive character art was designed and animated.
 Meet: Anna.

 ![Anna-Concept](/img/2021-11-29-Anna_Pack_Prototype.png)
 ![Anna-Idle](/img/2021-11-29-Anna_idle.gif)